verikinaboina/EOG-React-Assessment/README.md

 This assessment was bespoke handcrafted for Venkata Erikinaboina.

-Please refer the EOG Image.jpeg for required result image
+Please refer the EOG Image.jpeg for required result image (Graph Output)

 Read more about this assessment [here](https://react.eogresources.com)

-Removed Name in reacent changes.